Melokawka/Cinemanic/README.md

 <br/>

 This application focuses on backend.
-Its purpose is for me to learn ASP .NET MVC Framework and test:
+Its purpose is for me to learn ASP .NET MVC Framework and to test:
 * Wordpress API (managing and creating news about the cinema),
 * Stripe API (payment system),
 * The Movie Database API (randomly retrieving movie information),